olaflaitinen/Rhenium-OS/docs/architecture/medgemma-integration.md

 ## Overview

 The MedGemma module provides clinical reasoning and explanation capabilities within Rhenium OS.
-As one component of the broader model ecosystem—alongside PINNs, GANs, U-Net, Vision Transformers, and 3D CNNs—MedGemma specializes in generating structured reports, providing finding explanations, and ensuring narrative consistency.
+As one component of the broader model ecosystem, alongside PINNs, GANs, U-Net, Vision Transformers, and 3D CNNs, MedGemma specializes in generating structured reports, providing finding explanations, and ensuring narrative consistency.
 This document describes the integration architecture, design patterns, and best practices.

 ---